April 18 (film)

 April 18 is a 1984 Malayalam-language film written and directed by Balachandra Menon, who also features in the lead role.
-It also stars Shobana, Adoor Bhasi and Bharat Gopy in other pivotal roles.It was the debut Malayalam movie of Shobana as Lead actress.
+It stars Shobana, Adoor Bhasi, and Bharat Gopy in other pivotal roles.
+It was the debut Malayalam movie of Shobana as lead actress.
 The musical score was composed by A. T. Ummer.

 Plot

 Inspector Ravi marries Sobhana after a love affair and they lead a very happy married life.
 He is also a very strict police officer.
 Ravi purchases a saree on behalf of his friend who is in jail and hides this from Sobhana on the advice of Gopi Pillai.
-This leads to suspicion and Sobhana leaving to her home, expecting Ravi to take her back.
-However things take a turn when Ravi arrests Jimmy, son of Marcose, against his father in law's (Narayana Pillai) wishes.
-An aggrieved Narayana Pillai files divorce suit despite objections from Sobhana and appoint Thomachan as his legal counsel.
-Irony is that Thomachan is a close friend of Ravi and they live in the same apartment.
-As Thomachan's arguments hurt Sobhana, Ravi agrees for separation to save a pregnant Sobhana from further humiliation.
-The court adjourns for decree on April 18 and outside the court things take a complete turnaround.
+This leads to suspicion and Sobhana leaves for her home, expecting Ravi to take her back.
+However, things take a turn when Ravi arrests Jimmy, son of Marcose, against his father-in-law's (Narayana Pillai) wishes.
+An aggrieved Narayana Pillai files a divorce suit despite objections from Sobhana and appoints Thomachan as his legal counsel.
+The irony is that Thomachan is a close friend of Ravi, and they live in the same apartment.
+As Thomachan's arguments hurt Sobhana, Ravi agrees to separation to save a pregnant Sobhana from further humiliation.
+The court adjourns for decree on April 18, and outside the court, things take a complete turnaround.